Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Implementation

 \paragraph{Adversarial and Victim Autonomous Vehicles:}

-The victim AV is controlled by an end-to-end autonomous driving agent equipped with a front-facing RGB camera ($1920\times960$, $110^{\circ}$ FOV), a GNSS receiver, an IMU, and a speedometer.
-The agent feeds camera frames and sensor data through a vision encoder and a multi-modal fuser.
-Then, the intermediate output will be fed to the decision model that jointly produces the steering, throttle, and brake commands at each time step.

-The adversarial vehicle operates in an autopilot mode that keeps it approximately 12 \,m ahead of the victim along the victim's forward direction.
-The auto-agent continuously adjusts the adversarial vehicle's speed to match the victim's velocity while maintaining the target following distance.
-The implementation of adversarial and victim vehicles is around 1500 lines of PyThon using PyTorch 2.2, Transformers 4.46, and NumPy 1.23.
+The victim AV is controlled by an end-to-end autonomous driving agent equipped with a front-facing RGB camera ($1920 \times 960$ resolution, $110^{\circ}$ FOV), a Global Navigation Satellite System (GNSS) receiver, an Inertial Measurement Unit (IMU), and a speedometer.
+The agent processes camera frames and measurements from auxiliary sensors through a vision encoder and a multimodal fusion module.
+The fused representation is then passed to the decision model, which outputs steering, throttle, and brake commands at each time step.
+The adversarial vehicle operates in autopilot mode and maintains a position approximately $12\,\mathrm{m}$ ahead of the victim vehicle in its forward direction.
+The autopilot agent continuously adjusts the adversarial vehicle's speed to match the victim's velocity while preserving the target following distance.
+The adversarial and victim vehicle components are implemented in approximately 1,500 lines of Python code using PyTorch 2.2~\cite{pytorch22}, Transformers 4.46~\cite{transformers446}, and NumPy 1.23~\cite{numpy123}.